Sliding Scale of Antagonist Vileness

 - Big Bad is one of those tropes that can fall almost anywhere on the scale.
 Very, very rarely are they actually Hero Antagonists though, so they usually vary from very sympathetic Anti Villains to utterly depraved Complete Monsters.

-- Card Carrying Villains can be anything from Anti-Villain to Complete Monster.
+- Card Carrying Villains can be anything from Anti-Villain to (usually) Complete Monster.
 The more sympathetic they are, the more it comes across as an Informed Attribute, however.

-- A Knight of Cerebus almost never strays above Noble Demon in order to provide the sufficient seriousness needed for their Mood Whiplash—curiously, the only exception to this are Sadist Shows that embrace their Black and Grey Morality which will often have a Hero Antagonist available as one to highlight just how twisted things are.
+- A Knight of Cerebus almost never strays above Noble Demon in order to provide the sufficient seriousness needed for their Mood Whiplash—curiously, the only exception to this are Sadist Shows that embrace their Black and Grey Morality which will often have a Hero Antagonist available as one to highlight just how crapsack things are.

 - A Knight Templar can either be higher or lower on the scale, depending on how deluded or extreme they are.
 In particularly dark stories, a Moral Event Horizon is very likely, but in more idealistic works, they may be Anti Villains.